vermiceli/nes-contra-us/docs/Enemy Glossary.md

 ### 13 - Poisonous Insect Gel

-* Other Names: White Sentient Blob, White Blob
+* Other Names: White Sentient Blob, White Blob, Cottonball, Cotton Ball

 They are no attributes for this enemy type.